Russo-Ukrainian war: Prelude to full-scale invasion

 From March to April 2021, Russia began a major military build-up near the Ukrainian border, followed by a second build-up from October 2021 onward, in both Russia and Belarus.
 Throughout, Russia said it was only holding military exercises, and Russia's government repeatedly denied it had plans to attack Ukraine.

 In early December 2021, following Russian denials, the US released intelligence of Russian invasion plans, including satellite photographs showing Russian troops and equipment near the border.
 The intelligence reported a Russian list of key sites and individuals to be killed or neutralised.
 The US released multiple reports that accurately predicted the invasion plans.

 In the months preceding the invasion, Russian officials accused Ukraine of inciting tensions, Russophobia, and repressing Russian speakers.
 They made multiple security demands of Ukraine, NATO, and other EU countries.
-On 9 December 2021 Putin said that "Russophobia is a first step towards genocide".
+On 9 December 2021, Putin said that "Russophobia is a first step towards genocide".
 Putin's claims were dismissed by the international community, and Russian claims of genocide were rejected as baseless.
 In a 21 February speech, Putin questioned the legitimacy of the Ukrainian state, repeating an inaccurate claim that "Ukraine never had a tradition of genuine statehood".
-He incorrectly stated that Vladimir Lenin had created Ukraine, by carving a separate Soviet Republic out of what Putin said was Russian land, and that Nikita Khrushchev "took Crimea away from Russia for some reason and gave it to Ukraine" in 1954.
+He incorrectly stated that Vladimir Lenin had created Ukraine by carving a separate Soviet Republic out of what Putin said was Russian land and that Nikita Khrushchev "took Crimea away from Russia for some reason and gave it to Ukraine" in 1954.

 A US intelligence assessment map and imagery on Russian military movement nearby the Ukrainian border, as on 3 December 2021.
 It assessed that Russia had deployed about 70,000 military personnel mostly about 100–200 km from the Ukrainian border, with an assessment this could be increased to 175,000 personnel.
 Published by The Washington Post.

 During the second build-up, the Russian government demanded NATO end all activity in its Eastern European member states and ban Ukraine or any former Soviet state from ever joining NATO, among other demands.
-A treaty to prevent Ukraine joining NATO would go against the alliance's "open door" policy and the right of countries to choose their own security, although NATO had made no progress on Ukraine's requests to join.
-NATO Secretary General Jens Stoltenberg replied that "Russia has no say" on whether Ukraine joins, and that "Russia has no right to establish a sphere of influence to try to control their neighbors".
+A treaty to prevent Ukraine from joining NATO would go against the alliance's "open door" policy and the right of countries to choose their own security, although NATO had made no progress on Ukraine's requests to join.
+NATO Secretary General Jens Stoltenberg replied that "Russia has no say" on whether Ukraine joins and that "Russia has no right to establish a sphere of influence to try to control their neighbors."
 NATO offered to improve communication with Russia and discuss limits on missile placements and military exercises, as long as Russia withdrew troops from Ukraine's borders, but Russia did not withdraw.